Bunkai9448/digipet_PSP/RE_Guide.md

 ![Toggle Breakpoint](https://imgur.com/M1bYqYv.png)

-- Minimize the debugger window or move it aside and open a system menu in the emulator (For example, with sceUtilitySavedataInitStart(), click "continue" at the main screen).
+- Minimize the debugger window or move it aside and open a system menu in the emulator (For example, with sceUtilitySavedataInitStart(), click "continue" at the in-game main screen).

 - The emulator will freeze in this step.
 Don't worry, it just means the breakpoint has been reached.
 This is the address to copy for the define part in armips.